Parsl/parsl/docs/userguide/execution.rst

 The configuration options for specifying the shape of each block are:

-1. ``workers_per_node``: Number of tasks that can execute concurrently per node (which corresponds to the number of workers started per node).
+1. ``workers_per_node``: Number of workers started per node, which corresponds to the number of tasks that can execute concurrently on a node.
 2. ``nodes_per_block``: Number of nodes requested per block.

 Parallelism